 Claiming EuroMillions Prizes

 - Prizes can only be claimed in the country in which the winning ticket was originally purchased.
-For players who have won a prize via an online concierge service, lower-value prizes will be paid directly by the service, whose staff will also support players through the claims process for larger prizes.

 - The process for claiming EuroMillions prizes works differently in each of the participating nations.
 This table shows you how long you have to claim a prize and what happens to the award if you miss the deadline.